You should understand key concepts related to the support for a subset of the Web Ontology Language (OWL).

-Figure 2-1 shows part of a cancer ontology, which describes the classes and properties related to cancer.
+Figure 2-1 shows part of a disease ontology, which describes the classes and properties related to certain diseases.
 One requirement is to have a PATIENTS data table with a column named DIAGNOSIS, which must contain a value from the

 Diseases_and_Disorders class hierarchy.

-In the cancer ontology shown in Figure 2-1, the diagnosis
+In the disease ontology shown in Figure 2-1, the diagnosis

 Immune_System_Disorder includes two subclasses,